 - An active RN license in Indiana or Michigan (Department will verify with your state(s) of licensure)

-- Three professional references (using the Evaluation of Applicant’s Performance and Potential form, above)
+- One professional reference (using the Evaluation of Applicant’s Performance and Potential form)

 - An official TOEFL or IELTS score report is required for international nursing graduate program applicants whose native language is not English and undergraduate degree was not completed in English.
 For the TOEFL, a score of at least 100 on the Internet-based or 600 on the written-based test is required.
 For the IELTS, a minimum score of 6.5 is required.
 Copies and faxes are not accepted as official documents, we must receive test scores directly from the testing service.